What do Chinese university students really want from their oral English class with a foreign teacher?

 A student survey with some interesting findings

-I use that approach myself here in China and I had no idea that the students weren’t happy until I conducted a routine survey recently about what students want.
-It turned out some interesting findings, including:
+I use that approach myself here in China and I had no idea that my university students weren’t happy until I conducted a routine survey recently about what they want.
+It turned out some interesting findings, as outlined below.

-- Chinese students want to watch lots of movies and videos.
+- to watch lots of movies and videos

-- Chinese students want the foreign teacher to speak some Chinese in class.
+- the foreign teacher to speak some Chinese in class

 You’ll notice that with the exception of the last two suggestions, all the ideas above involve receptive rather than productive skills.
 There are two main reasons why these suggestions were made.